Outdoor Safety Advice

 - Make sure that trees where children play don't have wires passing through them.
 Don't climb in or build anything in a tree with wires running through it

 - Before you start digging your garden ready for laying your patio make sure you check before you dig - underground cable is usually 0.5 to 1 meter below ground level - know the location of buried electrical lines could save your life.

 - If an electrical fire starts at a wall outlet, pull the plug by the cord or turn off the main switch.
-Call the nearest fire station.
+Call 999.
 If the fire is small use your home C02 fire extinguisher.
 Never put water on an electrical fire.